 Then there are these small towns, which open their quiet communities at least once a year for some pretty amazing (and unusual) festivals, but you won't find much for visitors any other time.

-Florida's oldest maritime exhibit, The Florida Seafood Festival, draws thousands to this small river port city at the mouth of the Apalachicola River.
+Florida's oldest maritime exhibit, the Florida Seafood Festival, draws thousands to this small river port city at the mouth of the Apalachicola River.

 Fellsmere isn't the busiest tourist town.

 It is located about 25 miles south of Melbourne, off of I-95.
 In 1990, members of the community of Fellsmere were looking for funding for children's recreational programs.
 They came up with the idea of selling frog leg dinners at a festival in January.
 Since then, the free, annual four-day Frog Leg Festival has turned into a major event, attended by thousands and featuring a midway, crafters, and live entertainment.

 If frog legs don't exactly make your stomach hop with anticipation, then try the gator tails or some of the other more traditional culinary treats.

-It's a day of fun, food, games, and entertainment featuring horse-drawn trolley rides, crafts and of course a large assortment of peanuts and peanut products.
+It's a day of fun, food, games, and entertainment featuring horse-drawn trolley rides, crafts, and of course a large assortment of peanuts and peanut products.

 Much of Florida was built on the back of the early railroads with some towns owing their very existence to them.
-Yulee was just one small stop on the route of the historic cross-state Florida Railroad and today is just one small town of several to celebrate Yulee Railroad Days that honors the great David Levy Yulee, Florida's first U.S. Senator.
-The festival features many events over a week of festivities stretching from Fernandina Beach on Florida's east coast to Cedar Key on Florida's west coast.
+Yulee was just one small stop on the route of the historic cross-state Florida Railroad and today is just one small town of several to celebrate Yulee Railroad Day in April that honors the great David Levy Yulee, Florida's first U.S. Senator.
+The June festival features many events over a week of festivities stretching from Fernandina Beach on Florida's east coast to Cedar Key on Florida's west coast.